 He has contributed to numerous media, among them: Time, the New York Times, Washington Post, Wall Street Journal, L A Times, Miami Herald, Orlando Sentinel, London Financial Times, CNN, MSNBC, NPR, PBS, BBC, AP, Reuters, and the national news wire services of Spain, France, Mexico, and Germany.

 Dr. Martínez-Fernández is a prolific writer on various topics of Cuban, Puerto Rican, and Caribbean history and society.
-He has authored seven books and over seventy academic articles and essays.
+He has authored eight books and over seventy academic articles and essays.

-His books include: Fighting Slavery in the Caribbean, Revolutionary Cuba: A History, widely acclaimed as the most comprehensive and systematic study on the subject ever written and Key to the New World: A History of Early Colonial Cuba, winner of the 2018 Florida Book Awards' Bronze Medal for General Nonfiction and 2019 International Latino Book Awards Gold Medal (History Category).
+His books include: When the World Turned Upside Down: Politics, Culture, and the Unimaginable Events of 2019-2022 (forthcoming December 2022), Fighting Slavery in the Caribbean, Revolutionary Cuba: A History, widely acclaimed as the most comprehensive and systematic study on the subject ever written and Key to the New World: A History of Early Colonial Cuba, winner of the 2018 Florida Book Awards' Bronze Medal for General Nonfiction and 2019 International Latino Book Awards Gold Medal (History Category).

-He served as Senior Editor of the multiple award-winning Encyclopedia of Cuba.
+He served as Chief Editor of the multiple award-winning Encyclopedia of Cuba.

 Dr. Luis Martínez-Fernández has written opinion columns for over three decades for a wide range of periodical publications, including The Christian Science Monitor, Miami Herald, and Orlando Sentinel.
 In 2019, he began to publish regular opinion columns for The Globe Post.

 In September 2020, he joined Creators Syndicate as a weekly, nationally syndicated columnist.
-He writes on politics, history, education, world cultures, and other contemporary subjects.
+He writes on global affairs, politics, history, education, world cultures, and other contemporary subjects.

-His column on the killing of George Floyd and its aftermath won second place in the National Society of Newspaper Columnists Contest (online category).
+His column on the killing of George Floyd and its aftermath won second place in the National Society of Newspaper Columnists Contest (online category, 2021).

-Dr. Luis Martínez-Fernández is a historian, university professor, author, consultant, and public speaker, whose fields of expertise include Latin America, the Caribbean, education, and Latino/Hispanic politics, culture, and society.
+Dr. Luis Martínez-Fernández is a historian, university professor, author, consultant, and public speaker, whose fields of expertise include international affairs, Latin America, the Caribbean, education, and Latino/Hispanic politics, culture, and society.

 He studied history at the University of Puerto Rico (B.A., M.A) and Duke University (Ph.D.).

-Dr. Martínez-Fernández is professor of history at the University of Central Florida; previously, he taught at Rutgers University.
+Dr. Martínez-Fernández is Pegasus Professor of history at the University of Central Florida; previously, he taught at Colgate and Rutgers Universities.

 He has vast experience as consultant in the areas of education, diversity, transcultural communications, outreach, media, and publishing.